charleymroberts/ecommerce/README.md

 **For retailers:**

-- Statistics dashboard showing information such as:
+- Statistics dashboard showing sales information such as:
   - number of each product sold
   - products ranked by popularity (by numbers sold, total income or margin)
   - sales data that could be transferred into the business's bookkeeping software